syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Changing the height of Combobox drop down

-By default the combo box drop down list item height is `400d` , You can change the size for the drop down list item size by using `MaxDropDownHeight` property in the `DataFormComboBoxItem`.
+By default, the combo box drop down list item height is `400d`.
+You can change the size for the drop down list item size by using the `MaxDropDownHeight` property in the `DataFormComboBoxItem`.

 {% tabs %}
 {% highlight C# %}